BluestoneInstitute/training_R_programming/README.md

 * [Overlaid and Grouped ggplots (10:39)](https://www.youtube.com/watch?v=Wxq1ln92v5g) - Horizontal lines, vertical lines, and other attributes commonly used in social science research.
 * [ggplot Titles and Labels (6:55)](https://www.youtube.com/watch?v=yW9fswgGDBE) - Adding in **ggtitle**, **xlab**, **ylab**, and other parts to a simple ggplot figure.

-> **BEST PRACTICE NOTE:**
+**BEST PRACTICE NOTE:**
-> The "grammar of graphics" concept is also useful for creating footnotes that help the reader to understand a figure.
+The "grammar of graphics" concept is also useful for creating footnotes that help the reader to understand a figure.
 For example, a figure's footnote should include the source data and any filters applied (Data Layer) and identify any calculations done on those data (Statistical Transformation Layer).

+**BEST PRACTICE NOTE:**
+Frequently you will want to see a side-by-side comparision of graphs, [like this one](https://community.rstudio.com/uploads/default/original/3X/8/f/8fcfe3fef075847058e9de576a2dd0e3a2bdefa1.png).
+This can be accomplished using facet_wrap() function in **ggplot2**.

 * _Optional_ ["A Comprehensive Guide to the Grammar of Graphics for Effective Visualization of Multi-Dimensional Data"](https://towardsdatascience.com/a-comprehensive-guide-to-the-grammar-of-graphics-for-effective-visualization-of-multi-dimensional-1f92b4ed4149)
 * _Optional_ ["R Workshop: Module 4 (1)"](https://bobaekang.github.io/icjia-r-workshop/notes/module4_notes1.html)